Hello all, and cheers for giving me this opportunity to ask you questions as to your particular hate of capitalism via your lyrics.

 Yur Mum: We don’t think it’s impossible, but it’s hard.
 We try to shop consciously as much as possible.
 Guess for most people, it’s challenging to do that because consumerism triggers irrational decisions.

-… and it’s these irrational decisions that you seem to shine a light on in your lyrics.
+And are these irrational decisions that you seem to shine a light on in your lyrics.
 The ‘useless crap’ that you never needed to buy in the first place is simple yet arguably one of the best lines in the song.
 It’s quite a relief to read lyrics on this subject that position the band under the spotlight in an unflattering light.
 Makes you seem less preachy and easy to identify with.
 Do you write as a band or separately?

 Yur Mum: Thanks.
 We’re definitely not preachy about anything.
 We’re human and make mistakes all the time.
 Our approach to songwriting differs from song to song.
 We let it flow and embrace what’s on our way.